fovezea/EDM-power/README.md

 # RMT Based Stepper Motor Smooth Controller
-# LEDc based pwm controller for EDM power supply
+# MCPWM based pwm controller for EDM power supply

 One RMT TX channel can use different encoders in sequence, which is useful to generate waveforms that have obvious multiple stages.